tex216/Relational-Database-Design-for-Sales-Reporting-System/README.md

 # Relational Database Design for Sales Reporting System

-Designed a MySQL database for a sales reporting system in Phase 1 and Phase 2, implemented in Phase 3.
+* Phase 1 & 2: Designed a MySQL database for a sales reporting system by using EER model design.
+* Phase 3: Implemented by a FULL STACK Web Application using Bootstrap (Frontend - a web UI to allow users interacting with the system) and Django (Backend framework - to query the database).
-Details see corresponding phase folders inside.
+* Details see the corresponding phase folders inside.

+How to run: in the Python virtual environments of Phase_3/LSRS folder, running the following code in the terminal window.
+**python manage.py**

 This is a Team Project, credits to all team members, see TeamInfo.txt in Phase_3 folder.